dancsecs/gotomd/README.md

 It can use a template file (```.*.gtm.md```) or can maintain a ```*.md``` file in place.

-Usage of gotomd [-c | -r] [-fvl] [-p perm] [-o outDir] [-U file] [-u uint] path [path...]

-The options are:

-  -c
-      Reverse operation and remove generated markdown (Cannot be used with the -r option).
-Files with a .md extension are expected with an .gtm.md file being produced with a leading dot.
-  -f
-      Do not confirm overwrite of destination.
-  -l
-      Display license before program exits.
-  -o string
-      Direct all output to the specified directory. (default ".")
-  -p int
-      Permissions to use when creating new file (can only set RW bits). (default 420)
-  -r
-      Replace the *.MD in place (Cannot be used with the -c option).
-  -v
-      Provide more information when processing.

 Directives are placed into the ```.*.gtm.md``` file (or directly into the
 ```*.md``` document if the replace in place option is given.
 These directives
 are embedded into HTML style comments.